BlitzNoval/Network-Multiplayer/README.md

 ⚠️ Known Issue

 NOTE:
-We are aware of a bug where the player sometimes fails to rotate properly—this issue occurs inconsistently, about half the time.
+We are aware of a bug where the player sometimes fails to rotate properly - this issue occurs inconsistently, about half the time.

 If you experience this bug, please try plugging in a controller, even if you're using keyboard and mouse.